scolapicchioni/spa20/Lab04/readme.md

+# NOTE: THIS REPO IS OUTDATED.
+THE NEW VERSION USES VUE CLI 3.11 AND .NET CORE 3.0.
+REFER TO THE NEW REPO FOR THE NEW STEPS. https://github.com/scolapicchioni/spa30

 # Backend: Web API with ASP.NET Core and Visual Studio for Windows

 In this lab we're going to build a REST service using ASP.NET Core Web API.